Arkansas Hourly Paycheck Calculator

 2016Verify with DWS

 Arkansas generally follows the federal Fair Labor Standards Act (FLSA).
-Exempt status requires meeting the duties tests and the federal salary-basis threshold; job titles alone don’t determine exemption.
-Confirm Arkansas minimum wage, tip-credit, and industry-specific rules when classifying roles and calculating overtime.
+Exempt status requires meeting the duties test and the applicable salary-basis threshold; job titles alone don’t determine exemption.
+Confirm Arkansas minimum wage, tip-credit rules, and industry-specific standards when classifying roles and calculating overtime.

 Year Median Household Income (USD) Source/Notes